Nick of Time (album): Background

 In 1983, Bonnie Raitt was dropped from Warner Bros.
-Records for not selling enough copies of her two previous albums, The Glow (1979) and Green Light (1982).
-This decision came just one day after she had finished recording her upcoming album, titled Tongue in Groove.
+Records after the poor commercial performance of her albums The Glow (1979) and Green Light (1982).
+This decision came just one day after she had finished recording her next album, titled Tongue in Groove.
 Two years later, Raitt's affair with producer Rob Fraboni came to an end, and she was forced to dissolve her backing band as she could no longer afford to pay them.
-In addition to these personal problems, Warner Bros. announced they would release Tongue in Groove in 1986, now titled Nine Lives.
-This upset Raitt, as she now had to promote an album that she no longer had full control over.
-Raitt began to suffer from depression, and tried to distract herself with excessive eating, drinking, and partying.
+In addition to these personal problems, Warner Bros. exercised an option in Raitt's former contract to distribute Tongue in Groove in 1986, now re-titled Nine Lives.
+This meant that Raitt was now both legally obligated to promote a record she had no control over and split the profits with a label that had already abandoned her.
+Raitt began to suffer from depression, which soon spiraled into excessive eating, drinking, and partying.
 When asked about this period in her life, Raitt said: "I wasn't kicking and screaming into dementia, but I did have a complete emotional, physical, and spiritual breakdown."

-After the release of Nine Lives, Raitt went on a concert tour.
-Pop star Prince was a fan of Raitt, and attended her performance at the Beverly Theater in Los Angeles.
-He later offered her a recording contract on his own label Paisley Park Records.
-Raitt agreed, and traveled to Minneapolis.
+While touring for Nine Lives, Raitt's luck unexpectedly changed.
+Pop star Prince (who had also been signed to Warner Bros.) was a fan of Raitt and attended her performance at the Beverly Theater in Los Angeles.
+After learning that she had no contract, he asked her to join his label Paisley Park Records.
+Raitt agreed and traveled to Minneapolis.
 Before she recorded any material however, she suffered a skiing accident and was hospitalized for two months.
 The injury gave her time to reflect on recent life choices.
 "It seemed that some changes needed to be made.
 I looked at myself and just felt I wasn't being the best version of me as I could.
 I wasn't going to blame anyone other than myself."
 Raitt attended Alcoholics Anonymous meetings, which she credits with giving her a new outlook on life.

 Despite her newfound sobriety, Raitt was still in financial trouble.
-She left Paisley Park Records after the planned collaboration between her and Prince fell through.
-Without enough money to afford a backing band, Raitt played a series of acoustic gigs to simply keep afloat.
-It was during this period that Raitt met musician Don Was of the band Was (Not Was).
+She left Paisley Park Records after Prince failed to come through with the new album she wanted.
+With no money for backing musicians, Raitt resorted to playing acoustic versions of her songs at concerts.
+It was during this period that she met musician Don Was of the band Was (Not Was).
 They collaborated on the song "Baby Mine" for the 1988 album Stay Awake: Various Interpretations of Music from Vintage Disney Films, which featured contemporary interpretations of songs from Disney films.
-Raitt enjoyed working with Was, and he agreed to produce her upcoming album.
-The search for a record label proved more difficult, as many labels felt Raitt no longer had commercial viability.
-Co-manager Danny Golberg said at least fourteen executives passed on Raitt before Tim Devine of Capitol Records took an interest.
-In 1988, Raitt signed a recording contract with Capitol Records for $150,000.
+Raitt enjoyed working with Was, and chose him to produce her next album.
+Financing the new record proved more difficult, as many labels felt Raitt no longer had commercial viability.
+Co-manager Danny Goldberg said at least fourteen executives passed on Raitt before Tim Devine of Capitol Records took an interest.
+In 1988, Raitt signed a recording contract with Capitol for $150,000.